tommyod/KDEpy/docs/source/index.rst

 -----------------------

 Here's an example showing the usage of :class:`~KDEpy.FFTKDE.FFTKDE`, the fastest algorithm implemented.
-Notice how the *kernel* and *bandwidth* are set, and how *weights* may be passed.
+Notice how the *kernel* and *bandwidth* are set, and how the *weights* argument is used.
-The other classes share this common API, and are used the same way.
+The other classes share this common API of instantiating, fitting and then evaluating.

 .. plot::
    :include-source: